mastodon/documentation/content/en/entities/DomainBlock.md

 ---
 title: DomainBlock
-description: Represents a domain that is blocked by the instance.
+summary: Represents a domain that is blocked by the instance.
 menu:
   docs:
     parent: entities